China, Japan and South Korea highlight unity amid North Korea moves

 Last held in Seoul in 2015, the three-way summit has regularly brought together the East Asian neighbours, but this week's gathering comes amid an unusual period of calm for ties often beset by territorial and historical disputes.

-Japanese Prime Minister Shinzo Abe will also hold separate meetings with South Korean President Moon Jae-in and Chinese Premier Li Keqiang, who is making a state visit, the first by a Chinese premier since 2010.
+Japanese Prime Minister Shinzo Abe will also hold separate meetings with South Korean President Moon Jae-in and Chinese Premier Li Keqiang, who is making the first state visit by a Chinese premier since 2010.

-"For our three nations, building future-oriented cooperative relations is extremely important for the region as a whole," Abe said at the start of the trilateral meeting.

-China has said regional cooperation will dominate the meeting, but Abe showed that North Korea will inevitably figure heavily following Moon's historic meeting with the North's Kim Jong Un last month, and ahead of an expected summit between U.S. President Donald Trump and Kim.
+North Korea figured heavily at the talks after Moon's historic meeting last month with its leader, Kim Jong Un, who is expected to have a summit soon with U.S. President Donald Trump, but the leaders also touched on economics, in the face of U.S. trade pressure on China and Japan.

-Praising Moon's recent leadership as well as Chinese moves to engage North Korea, which resulted in a sudden visit by Kim to China's Dalian on Tuesday, Abe said further efforts towards denuclearisation were essential.
+Praising Moon's recent leadership as well as Chinese moves to engage North Korea, which prompted a sudden visit by Kim on Tuesday to China's city of Dalian, Abe said further efforts towards denuclearisation were essential.

-"We'd like to build on these efforts as well as the actions of the United Nations to pursue complete, verifiable and irreversible denuclearisation," he said.

-"We three nations need to stay in close touch with international society and demand that North Korea take concrete moves.
-This is essential," Abe said.
+"We must take the recent momentum towards denuclearisation on the Korean peninsula and towards peace and security in Northeast Asia, and, cooperating even further with international society, make sure this is linked to concrete action by North Korea," Abe told a news conference after the meeting.

+Moon said the three nations would continue cooperation as the two Koreas moved towards a permanent peace settlement.

 While tension lingers between South Korea and Japan over the issue of Korean women forced to serve in Japanese military brothels during World War Two, larger regional issues are pushing this to the background.

+South Korea and Japan share concern about U.S. troops stationed in South Korea, whose numbers Trump has threatened to cut, while China and Japan are set to strengthen economic ties by signing a currency swap deal during Li's visit.

-As the meeting's host, Abe has a chance to project himself in a key leadership role, drawing attention away from his domestic woes, ranging from suspected cronyism scandals and falling support rates to calls for his finance minister to quit.
+As the meeting's host Abe has won an opportunity to project himself in a leadership role beyond domestic woes such as suspected cronyism scandals, falling support rates and calls for his finance minister to quit.

 This is especially true in the context of Japan's fears that it may be left out of North Korean negotiations, with Abe and Kim yet to set up a summit.